OlivierBlanvillain/monadic-html/README.md

-# monixbinding
+# monadic-html

 Tiny DOM binding library for Scala.js

-The Main Objective: friendly syntax for frontend developers (XHTML), fast compilation speeds + less cryptic compiler errors (no macros).
+Main Objectives: friendly syntax for frontend developers (XHTML) and fast compilation speeds (no macros).

-This library is inspired by [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) but makes a trade-off on type-safety and boilerplate in order to achieve *The Main Objective*.
+This library is inspired by [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) which heavily relies on macros to obtain type-safety and hide monadic context from users.
+[Scalatags](https://github.com/lihaoyi/scalatags) is another great library for a different approach: it defines a new type-safe DSL to write HTML.
-The trade-off is small and worth it, in my opinion, but you of course are free to disagree.

-[Scalatags](https://github.com/lihaoyi/scalatags) is another great library but compromises on the XHTML syntax.

 ## Design